NuAoA/AnnouncementWindow/readme.md

 If you are running windows, download the latest release (https://github.com/NuAoA/AnnouncementWindow/releases) and unzip the folder anywhere on your computer.
 Click *AnnouncementWindow.exe* to launch.

 If you are not on windows, or just want to run the code directly, you will need to have python 2 installed on your computer.
+Download the repository.
 The program is launched by running the script *run.py*.

 ### **Setup**